WildPasta/discord-bot-hfr-scraper/README.md

 Replace `<number_of_pages_to_search>` with the number of pages you want the bot to search for ads.
 *Note: Default value is 5.*

-Replace `<channel_id>` with the ID of the channel where you want the bot to send alerts.
-You can obtain this ID by enabling the developer mode in Discord and right-clicking on the channel.

 ## Usage (CLI)